-This curriculum of training in Medical Oncology was developed in 2010 and undergoes an annual review by Prof Seamus O'Reilly and Prof Liam Grogan National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Medical Oncology Training Committee.
+This curriculum of training in Medical Oncology was developed in 2010 and undergoes an annual review by Dr Miriam O'Connor and Prof Liam Grogan National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Medical Oncology Training Committee.
 The curriculum is approved by the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 12.0 1 July 2022 Keith Farrington Changes to form names and minor change to minimum requirements
+Version Date Published Last Edited By Version Comments 12.0 1 July 2023 Keith Farrington No changes